 - Burnett's Vodka - Hot Cinnamon, Orange Cream, Sugar Cookie, Whipped Cream

 - Pinnacle Vodka - Pinnacle's offerings are continually changing though they are the top brand for dessert vodkas.
 At times they offer up five varieties of 'Whipped' vodkas and well over 40 flavors in total.
-To see exactly what they offer, visit their website.
-You may also be interested in their Pumpkin Pie, Rainbow Sherbert, and Strawberry Shortcake.

 - Smirnoff Vodka - Cinnamon Churros, Fluffed Marshmallow, Iced Cake, Kissed Caramel, Peppermint Twist, Whipped Cream, Wild Honey, along with a variety of flavored 'Sorbet' vodkas